Are You Ready for the Big Time?

-In answer to the second question, they talk about why they believe art by these artists deserves to be seen by people in other parts of the world, particularly their parts, and more importantly, why that art is worth paying attention to, and more importantly yet, why it's worth owning.
-In short, they are convinced that art by these artists is significant enough and noteworthy enough to be brought to the attention of wider audiences who don't yet know them, but who should.
+Here they talk about why they believe the art deserves to be seen by people in other parts of the world, particularly their part, and more importantly, why that art is worth paying attention to, and more importantly yet, why it's worth owning.
+They tell me why the art is significant enough and noteworthy enough to be shown to wider audiences who don't yet know them, but who should.

 Never forget that advancing in your career as an artist is like advancing in any other profession-- it's a long hard step-by-step process.
 So keep making art, be persistent, show your work wherever and whenever you get the opportunity, and most importantly, never give up.
-With dogged dedication and perseverance, sooner or later people will begin to take notice, you'll gradually bulk that resume, and as time goes on, you'll get more offers to show your work at increasingly significant galleries-- both at home and beyond.
+With dogged dedication and perseverance, sooner or later people will begin to take notice, you'll gradually bulk that resume and increase sales, and as time goes on, you'll get more offers to show your work at increasingly significant galleries-- both at home and beyond.

 A final point to keep in mind, before attempting to contact any gallery anywhere, is that you should be able to clearly explain why they should consider adding you to their roster, not only in terms of why your art is relevant to that gallery, but also to the people who live in the area where the gallery is located.
 If you make a convincing enough presentation and a gallery decides to take you on, the reasons you convinced them with will be the exact same ones they'll tell prospective buyers about why they should add your art to their collections.

 - How to Buy Art on Instagram and Facebook